top of page

 IMG_1780.jpg

 The fair hills and woodlands beneath the beautiful Carolina blue skies of the upstate boast many mineral springs.
 One of the best known is Glenn Springs.
-Popular legend holds that Native Americans discovered the healing waters when a deathly ill brave arose well after several days of imbibing the waters.
-Another legend says they saw sick animals recover after drinking from the “deer lick” waters.
+According to legend, Native Americans were the first to discover its healing powers when a gravely ill warrior made a miraculous recovery after days of drinking the spring’s waters.
+Another legend tells of sick animals recovering after drinking from the “deer lick” waters.
 Another is that a young boy recovered from a skin disease after being covered in the mud of the swampy area.

-In 1752 the King of England granted Henry Storey 1000 acres in the Glenn Springs area.
-The Spartanburg District was becoming a densely settled region compared to other parts of the pre-Revolutionary backcountry and would play a fascinating role in the struggle for freedom for the 13 colonies.
-Gen. George Washington is said to have stopped at the springs on his way to Savannah as the guest of John King, a member of the famous Washington's Guard.
+In 1752, the King of England granted Henry Storey 1,000 acres in the Glenn Springs area.
+The Spartanburg District was becoming more densely settled than other parts of the pre-Revolutionary backcountry and played a key role in the colonies' fight for independence.
+It is said that General George Washington stopped at the springs on his way to Savannah as a guest of John King, a member of the famous Washington’s Guard.

-The extensive drought of 1800 dried the swamp and exposed the mineral spring.
-Around 1815-1820 James P. Means bought 1000 acres for $300 and built a two-story house on a hill near the spring.
-In 1825 John B. Glenn purchased 500 acres including the “powder spring”, the name associated with the strong sulfur smell of gunpowder for $800.
-He opened an inn for the traveling public and the area became known as Glenn Springs.
-Log cabins were built on the hill leading to the spring and affluent gentlemen were allowed to build their own cabins.
+An extensive drought in 1800 dried up the surrounding swamp, exposing the mineral spring.
+Between 1815 and 1820, James P. Means purchased 1,000 acres for $300 and built a two-story house near the spring.
+In 1825, John B. Glenn acquired 500 acres, including the “powder spring” (so named for its strong sulfur smell, reminiscent of gunpowder) for $800.
+He opened an inn for travelers, and the area soon became known as Glenn Springs.
+Log cabins were constructed along the hill near the spring, and wealthy gentlemen were allowed to build their own cabins as well.

 IMG_6675.JPG